nose-devs/nose2/docs/configuration.rst

    It bears repeating that in both :config:`plugins` and :config:`exclude-plugins` entries, you specify the plugin *module*, not the plugin *class*.
+   The module is specified by the (dot-separated) *fully qualified* name.

 Examples: